Rum Balls Recipe

 "These are excellent.
 Also my daughter in law has multiple food allergies and this recipe is on her "safe" list, and that's a rare thing.
 She said they were the best she's ever eaten."

-"[quote user="tamikay68"]Would spiced rum work? [/quote] Sure will.
-So will bourbon or whiskey. cream de menthe, peppermint schnapps too."
+"Spiced rum will work great.
+So will bourbon or whiskey, creme de menthe, peppermint schnapps too."

 "Is it best to use a dark rum to make these?
 They sound delish!"

 "My family has made these for over 40 years.
 My mom used brandy or rum or bourbon, no water and the honey was replaced with white corn syrup.
 I also let mine "stew" in quart jars in the frig for about a month.
 Everyone loves them."

 "I used apricot brandy and substituted corn syrup for the honey due to allergies.
 Great recipe."

 "My family has been making these traditional treats for generations.
 We have used other liquors, ...rum, bourbon, even brandy, but the favorite is Jack Daniels whiskey.
 We omit the honey, and use light corn syrup instead, then roll them in raw sugar, separate between liquor soaked coffee filters and store in air tight container for at least two weeks.
 You won't need cocktails after a couple of these.
 Definitely adult enjoyment treats."

 "only problem with these is that you can't stay out of them after they are made...everyone I gave them too loved them and so easy to make"

 "this recipe is so easy that i asked my son to put the ingriedents together and start making them into balls and i was on my way home. it ws so good that i took it to work and everyone loved it.i am making it again for a breast awareness collection"